gbv/sssom-js/README.md

 ## Limitations

-- [SSSOM/JSON] has not officially been specified yet, so the format used by this package may change
+This library follows the [SSSOM specification](https://mapping-commons.github.io/sssom/spec-intro/) as close as possible, but it does not aim to be a fully compliant implementation.
+The latter would require to also comply to [LinkML](https://w3id.org/linkml/specification), a specification much more complex then needed for SSSOM and not fully been implemented in JavaScript yet.
+In particular:

+- All slots of [type Uri](https://mapping-commons.github.io/sssom/Uri/) must be absolute URIs as defined in [RFC 3986](http://tools.ietf.org/html/rfc3986)
 - [Literal Mappings](https://mapping-commons.github.io/sssom/spec-model/#literal-mappings) are not supported
-- [Non-standard slots](https://mapping-commons.github.io/sssom/spec-model/#non-standard-slots) are not supported and its mapping set slot `extension_definition` is ignored
+- [Non-standard slots](https://mapping-commons.github.io/sssom/spec-model/#non-standard-slots) are not supported (mapping set slot `extension_definition` is ignored)
+- [SSSOM/JSON], the JSON serialization of SSSOM has not been specified yet, so it may differ from the JSON format used in this library

 ## Transformation to JSKOS